Loops with exponent three in all isotopes: Examples and Classification

 \begin{theorem} Up to paratopy, there are exactly six nonassociative van Rees loops of order $27$ with at least one nontrivial nucleus. \end{theorem}

-The six species in the theorem include the following representatives, each in a different class: \begin{itemize} \item A Bol loop with trivial center, discovered by Keedwell \cite{Keed0,Keed1} and described in \cite{FK}. \item Two power-associative conjugacy closed loops, described in \cite{KK}. \item A universal left conjugacy closed loop (which is not conjugacy closed) with the left inverse property; see Table \ref{t:lcc}. \item A commutative, weak inverse property loop; see Table \ref{t:commwip27}. \item A (noncommutative) weak inverse property loop such that each inner mapping of the form $L_x^{-1} R_x$ is an automorphism; see Table \ref{t:noncommwip}. \end{itemize} The species with the Bol loop is the only one such that each loop in the species has trivial center.
+The six species in the theorem include the following representatives \cite{wwww}, each in a different class: \begin{itemize} \item A Bol loop with trivial center, discovered by Keedwell \cite{Keed0,Keed1} and described in \cite{FK}. \item Two power-associative conjugacy closed loops, described in \cite{KK}. \item A universal left conjugacy closed loop (which is not conjugacy closed) with the left inverse property; see Table \ref{t:lcc}. \item A commutative, weak inverse property loop; see Table \ref{t:commwip27}. \item A (noncommutative) weak inverse property loop such that each inner mapping of the form $L_x^{-1} R_x$ is an automorphism; see Table \ref{t:noncommwip}. \end{itemize} The species with the Bol loop is the only one such that each loop in the species has trivial center.
+It, and the species of the universal left conjugacy closed loop both contain 3 distinct isotopy classes.
+The other 4 species contain a single isotopy class, so there are 10 isotopy classes of nonassociative van Rees loops of order 27 with a nontrivial nucleus.

+The Bol loop in \tref{t:order27} and the loop in \Tref{t:trivnuc} each have a single subloop of order 9.
+By \tref{t:normal} the subloops are normal, leading to 9 latin subsquares of order 9 in each Cayley table.
+The 5 loops in \tref{t:order27} other than the bol loop each have 4 (normal) subloops of order 9, hence 36 subsquares of order 9 in their Cayley table.

-Finally, we should mention that nonassociative Moufang loops of order $3^k$, $k\geq 4$, are also examples of van Rees loops.
+Finally, we mention that in certain varieties of loops, any loop of exponent $3$ is necessarily a van Rees loop.

+\emph{Conjugacy closed (CC-)loops}: Every CC-loop is isomorphic to all of its isotopes \cite{GR}.
+Thus a CC-loop of exponent $3$ is a van Rees loop.

+\emph{Moufang loops}: It is classical that every Moufang loop of exponent $3$ is a van Rees loop \cite{Bruck}.
+More generally, this is subsumed by the following.

+\emph{Bol loops}: For a Bol loop of odd exponent, the exponent is an isotopy invariant (\cite{Hall}, Corollary 6.7).
+Thus a Bol loop of exponent $3$ is a van Rees loop.

+The three varieties of loops just discussed are all \emph{isotopically invariant}, that is, any loop isotope of a loop in the variety is also in the variety.
+A natural question arises:

+\emph{In which isotopically invariant varieties of loops must a loop of exponent} $3$ \emph{necessarily be a van Rees loop?}

+The general answer here, of course, is ``not all varieties''.
+We have already seen in \egref{ex:notinv} that exponent $3$ is not intrinsically an isotopically invariant property.
+So the answer to the question is no for the variety of \emph{all} loops.
+Similarly, while power-associativity is not an isotopically invariant property, one might consider the variety of loops such that every isotope is power-associative.
+Example~\ref{ex:notinv} once again shows that the answer is no in this case.

+We conclude this section with another open problem motivated by our examples.
+A loop is \emph{diassociative} if every $2$-generated subloop is a group.
+For example, a consequence of Moufang's Theorem is that Moufang loops are diassociative, but non-Moufang diassociative loops exist as well.
+Interestingly, the only diassociative van Rees loops known to us are Moufang loops of exponent $3$.